JaiswalArsh/Bank-Management-System/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open source.
+You can use, modify, and distribute it as you wish.
+Please give appropriate credit to the original authors.